Dual Target-Mounted RISs-Assisted ISAC Against Eavesdropping and Malicious Interference: Conclusion

 \section{Conclusion}

-In this study, a target-mounted RISs-aided ISAC framework has been proposed to ensure secure communication under dual security threats: an eavesdropper target that intercepts legitimate communications and a malicious RIS that launches random interference attacks.
+In this study, a dual target-mounted RISs-aided ISAC framework has been proposed to ensure secure communication under dual security threats: an eavesdropper target that intercepts legitimate communications and a malicious RIS that launches random interference attacks.
 To address these challenges, a non-convex optimization problem is formulated to maximize the sum secrecy rate of the overall system.
-Then, in order to solve this problem, an SDR-based two-stage algorithm has been developed to optimize the beamforming matrix and phase shifts of the legitimate RIS.
-Furthermore, comprehensive computer simulations have been conducted to investigate the effectiveness of the proposed algorithm on the secrecy rate and sensing performance metrics across various system configurations.
+Then, in order to solve this problem, an SDR-based two-stage algorithm has been developed to optimize the beamforming matrix and phase shifts of the legitimate RIS. { Moreover, a worst-case malicious interference scenario has been investigated, in which the malicious RIS interference has been optimized to maximally degrade the secrecy rate of the legitimate system, thereby evaluating the robustness of the proposed framework under the most adversarial conditions.} Furthermore, comprehensive computer simulations have been conducted to investigate the effectiveness of the proposed algorithms on the secrecy rate and sensing performance metrics across various system configurations.
 Future research will focus on leveraging RISs to strengthen the security of sensing signals, particularly in dynamic scenarios involving moving targets.